Stay compliant with the latest regulations

 The AI literacy obligation set forth by the EU AI Act applies from February 2025, and non-compliance is sanctioned from August 2025.

-Do not miss the August 2025 deadline to comply with the AI literacy obligation of the EU AI Act!
+Did you know it applies to all EU private and public entities regardless of size?
 If organisations do not comply with the EU AI Act, they may face fines of up to the higher of EUR 15 million or 3% of their worldwide turnover.

 Our value proposition